- Self-Managed Super Fund(SMSF) status

 For newly established funds, the 'Regulation details withheld' status may be a temporary status and should not prevent the SMSF trustee from opening a bank account.
 (Please note: SMSF trustees must still satisfy the bank’s standard eligibility requirements).

-It is not recommended that rollovers be made to funds that have regulation details withheld.
+It is not recommended that contributions or rollovers be made to funds that have regulation details withheld.

 For more information phone the ATO on 13 10 20 between 8am and 6pm, Monday to Friday.